The studio portion of the tour at Paisley Park

 Fans of Purple Rain will remember the scene where Apollonia is asked to “purify herself in Lake Minnetonka.”
 Though the scene was actually filmed along the Minnesota River south of the Twin Cities near Henderson, the real Lake Minnetonka is about 30 minutes west of Minneapolis.

+The Electric Fetus opened in 1968 and also has a location in Duluth.
 Prince often frequented the popular Minneapolis record store.
-He would be joined by a few members of his entourage and security and leave with a handful of new CDs and records.
-The Electric Fetus opened in 1968 and also has a location in Duluth.
+He would be joined by a few members of his entourage and security, and leave with a handful of new records.
+In fact, MPR wrote that his last purchase was during Record Store Day and included CDs by Stevie Wonder ("Talking Book"), Joni Mitchell ("Hejira") and Santana ("Santana IV").

 The only remaining movie house in North Minneapolis, the Capri was the site of Prince's first concerts as a solo artist in January 1979.
 The theater still hosts films, open mic nights, and other programming for youth and adults.